The Geography of Repression and Support for Democracy: Evidence from the Pinochet Dictatorship

 Joint work with José ignacio Cuesta and Cristián Larroulet

 Information plays a key role in markets with consumer choice.
-In education, data on school quality is often gathered through standardized testing.
-However, the use of these tests has been controversial because of behavioral responses that could distort performance measures.
+In education, data on schools is often gathered through standardized testing.
+However, the use of these tests has been controversial because of distortions in the metric itself.
 We study the Chilean educational market and document that low-performing students are underrepresented in test days, generating distortions in school quality information.
 These distorted quality signals affect parents' school choice and induce misallocation of public programs.
-These results indicate that undesirable responses to test-based accountability systems may impose significant costs on educational markets.
+These results provide novel evidence for the costs that distortions in quality signals generated by standardized tests in accountability systems impose on educational markets.

 Losing Your Dictator: Firms During Political Transition